mikkel32/AutoParry/README.md

    invoke `run-in-roblox --place tests/AutoParryHarness.rbxl --script tests/spec.server.lua` directly when you need fine-grained control over the script entrypoint.
+5. **Inspect telemetry** — run `python tests/run_harness.py --suite telemetry
+   --spec-engine lune` to execute the focused telemetry smoke test.
+The harness reports the schedule/press/latency summary and stores the raw timeline in `tests/artifacts/telemetry/` for deeper analysis.

 The CI workflow mirrors this process by running the static quality gates before spinning up the Roblox automation harness, so local runs stay aligned with the